of Attacks: 1

 mistaken.
 Utterly embittered about the

-human world (her alignment had previously
+world (her alignment had previously

-been chaotic good), Medea took
+been CG), Medea took

-refuge in a barren, arid country, there to
+refuge in a barren, arid country, there

-study dragonlore and magic.
+study dragonlore and magick.
 No one is

 entirely sure where she went, so a party